-Then why would a traveler carry some scuba diving equipment in his luggage ?
+Then why would a traveller carry some scuba diving equipment in his luggage?
 After several trials in Mexico and Indonesia, remote destinations I’ve travelled to for 1 month, I never regretted it!
 Each trip taught me more about improving my luggage organisation.
 For whoever wants to travel and scuba dive at the same time, here are 4 reasons which I hope will convince you.

 This article is also available in French.